oitzujoey/duck-lisp/language.md

 Welcome to duck-lisp!

+I intend for you to read this manual top-down, but sometimes I felt the need to use advanced concepts before they are defined.
+You may need to skip around or reread sections to properly understand the manual.

 ## Syntax

 S-expressions are taken to the extreme.
-Not even `quote` has special reader syntax.
+Not even `quote` has special syntax.
 Every function and keyword follows the form `(verb noun noun …)`. `verb` must be an identifier.
 There's an alternative syntax available though, so take a look at "parenthesis-inference.md" when you tire of the parentheses.

 Despite what is shown in this document, all keywords are preceded by two underscores. "language-reference.md" contains the full list of keywords and built-in functions.
 Every form in that document is mentioned in this one as well, but without the underscores since underscores are unsightly.